 - Generate 2,640 pounds or more of recurrent waste.

-- Send all or part of this waste off site to a TSDR facility for recycling.
+- Send all or part of their waste off-site to a waste service provider for recycling.

-- H010 — Metals recovery, including retorting, smelting, chemical, etc.
+- H010 (required to report a percentage): Metals recovery, including retorting, smelting, chemical, etc.

-- Identify the waste stream recycled (by waste description and waste form).
+- Identifies the waste stream recycled (by waste description and waste form).

-- List percentage recycled during the reporting year.
+- Lists the percentage recycled during the reporting year.

-- Have a signature from an authorized representative of the TSDR facility with the date the documentation was provided to you.
+- Has a signature from an authorized representative of the waste service provider with the date the documentation was provided to you.